great-expectations/great_expectations/CONTRIBUTING_EXPECTATIONS.md

     A Great Expectations team member reviews, approves, and merges your PR.
 Depending on your GitHub notification settings, you'll be notified when there are comments or when your changes are successfully merged.

-    If your custom Expectation doesn't meet the minimum requirements in the validation checklist, it is failing testing, or there is a functionality error, you'll be asked to resolve the issues before your custom Expectation can move forward.
+    If your Custom Expectation doesn't meet the minimum requirements in the validation checklist, it is failing testing, or there is a functionality error, you'll be asked to resolve the issues before your Custom Expectation can move forward.

-    If you are submitting a production custom Expectation, Great Expectations requires that your custom Expectation meet or exceed Great Expectation standards for testing and coding.
+    If you are submitting a production Custom Expectation, Great Expectations requires that your Custom Expectation meet or exceed Great Expectation standards for testing and coding.

-    When your custom Expectation has successfully passed testing and received approval from a code owner, your contribution is complete.
+    When your Custom Expectation has successfully passed testing and received approval from a code owner, your contribution is complete.
 Your custom Expectation will be included in the next release of Great Expectations and an announcement will appear in the release notes

 ## Issue tags